Notification types

 - Step 4: Select a default channel for notifications (you can change routing later)

 - Step 5: Enable the notification types you want to receive.
-Save and test.
+Save your configuration and test by triggering an event in Plutio to verify the notification arrives in the correct Slack channel.

 What do Slack notifications look like?